parris/iz/README.md

 Lastly, I omitted a few typical validations (temporarily maybe) for these reasons:

 - Uniqueness: I may eventually write some sort of interface for uniqueness checks within some db, but for now this is non-trivial.
 First up would be mongodb.
 - File: Not sure what the scope should be yet.
 Mime types?
-Existance on the web?
+Existence on the web?
 - Email (more in depth): Right now we check for the @ symbol.
 This accepts all email address.
 Some more hard regex would be cool, but a real valid email regex is overly complicated and doesn't accept everything.
 The other option is an in depth check with an email provider (sbcglobal comes to mind).
 - Money: The scope is really large.
 Thinking about having localized settings.
 Perhaps specifying some simple format.
 Not sure yet!
 - URL: No real non-crazy regex exists.
 Checking for http:// at the front is lame, why force your user to type that in?